SlyCyberLab/SlyCyberLab/README.md

 ## 🚀 About Me

-> **Turning 5+ years of frontline IT support into cybersecurity expertise through hands-on labs and real-world problem solving.**
+> **Hi, I’m Emsly an IT pro with 4+ years of frontline support experience, now focused on cybersecurity and cloud security.**
+> I thrive on solving real-world problems, building hands-on labs, and finding smarter ways to secure and automate infrastructure.

 Currently building on a foundation of real-world experience to transition into more advanced roles in **cybersecurity**, **cloud operations**, and **infrastructure hardening**.

 ### At a Glance
 🎯 **Target Roles:** SOC Analyst, Security Operations, Cloud Security Engineer